Skip to main content

 7. Homologation of the TRL7 train demonstrator in new EU member states (Spain and Portugal).
 Hence it extends the market for the FCH trains.

-8. Dissemination activities are considered to increase the awareness level of this technology by all the relevant stakeholders.
+8. Dissemination activities with political and public stakeholders to increase the awareness level of this technology by all the relevant stakeholders.